Working with boards

 Design issue type

-The board displays a column for each status, so where the statuses are not the same, the board does not know which workflow to show.
+The board displays a column for each status, so where the statuses aren't the same, the board doesn't know which workflow to show.

 For instance, if any of the workflows in your project are set up similar to this: